 Before I turn into bed I make a list of all the things that I am grateful for in that moment.
 I also make note of the people in my life that I need to thank.
-I have found that been grateful is truly joyous and uplifting.
+I have found that being grateful is truly joyous and uplifting.
 It’s also a great way to remain humble and to keep things in perspective.

 You’re probably wondering to yourself what food has to do with positivity.
 We are so used to eating on the go that we fail to acknowledge the effects that our food have on our mind, body and soul.
-I try my best to eat clean for 6 days and spurge once a week on food that I am craving such as a latte, frozen yogurt, or wine.
+I try my best to eat clean for 6 days and splurge once a week on food that I am craving such as a latte, frozen yogurt, or wine.

 Avoid Toxic People or Situations

-This is pretty straight forward; I stay away from anyone who carries bad energy and drama.
+This is pretty straightforward; I stay away from anyone who carries bad energy and drama.

 Last year I was lucky enough to attend a workshop on Visualization that changed my life.
 While I initially thought it was a useless practice, I have gained so much by practicing it.
-One of the ways I use this tool is to calm my nerves of I am anxious.
+One of the ways I use this tool is to calm my nerves if I am anxious.
 I close my eyes and take a vacation to a peaceful place or I confront someone who is doing something that is affecting me.